weavejester/integrant-repl/README.md

 ## Usage

-Require the `integrant.repl` namespace in your user.clj file, and use the set-prep! function to define a zero-argument function that returns an Integrant configuration.
+Require the `integrant.repl` namespace in your user.clj file, and use the set-prep! function to prep your Integrant configuration.

 For example: